jasonacox/Build-OpenSSL-cURL/README.md

 # Build-OpenSSL-cURL

-Build OpenSSL and libcurl for OS X, iOS and tvOS with Bitcode enabled for iOS, tvOS.
-Includes patching for tvOS to not use fork().
+Build OpenSSL, nghttp2 and libcurl for OS X, iOS and tvOS with Bitcode enabled for iOS, tvOS.
+Includes patching for tvOS to not use fork() and HTTP2 Support.

 ## Build
-The `build.sh` script calls two build scripts:
+The `build.sh` script calls three build scripts:

 ## OpenSSL
 The `openssl-build.sh` script creates separate bitcode enabled target libraries for: